 1. Change Your Direction

 Most people back into their campground site.
 This makes it easy to hop in your RV and go.
 The problem is, it makes it too easy!
-Why give them an advantage?
+Why give thieves an advantage?
 Simply reversing the direction of your rig can help deter potential jacking.
-Add a hitch and a steering wheel lock to put thieves on their guard.
+Add a hitch and a steering wheel lock to amp up your security even more.
 The harder you make the access, the less likely you are to have your rig stolen.

 2. Beef Up Your Locks

 Houses have doors with security bolts.
 RVs use locks that engage around the kingpin such as a padlock or a cylinder lock.
 There are a variety of brands available and each offers a chance to keep your valuables safe.
-Rv security begins at your door, so consider upgrading to deadbolt lock for only $30 on Amazon.
+RV security begins at your door, so consider upgrading to deadbolt lock for less than $30 on Amazon.

 3. Leave Temptation Behind